Western United FC (women)

 Western United Football Club (A-League Women) is an Australian professional women's soccer club based in the western Melbourne suburb of Truganina.
 The club was formed through a successful bid to enter the A-League Women, commencing in the 2022–23 season.

+As of 8 August 2025, the club's license to compete in the A-League Men and A-League Women competitions has been stripped by Football Australia's independent first instance board, which oversees club licensing.
+The club appealed the decision.

+On 29 August, the club's owners WMG Holdings were placed in liquidation, after a Federal Court order.
+Later that day, Western United appealed the decision.
+Regardless of appeal, the Australian Professional Leagues (APL) are restructuring the fixtures for the A-Leagues (Men's and Women's) season to exclude Western United, with the expectation that they will be released before mid-September.
+On 2 September, Football Australia's Appeals and Entry Control Body adjourned its decision on the withdrawal of Western United's licence until 9 September.
+On 6 September 2025, the club's A-Leagues participation was paused for the 2025–26 season, with the possibility of returning at a later date.

 History

 On 12 May 2022, it was announced that Western United had joined the A-League Women from the 2022–23 season.
 Mark Torcaso was appointed as the inaugural head coach on 29 June 2022.
 A month later, Helen Winterburn was appointed as the assistant coach.
 In August, Hannah Keane became the team's first international signing.
 In October 2022, the club confirmed the football department staff.
-In November 2022, the club held their first friendly, defeating defending champions Melbourne Victory with Keane scoring the only goal of the match.
+In November 2022, the club held its first friendly, defeating defending champions Melbourne Victory with Keane scoring the only goal of the match.